Dee-McG/Motorbike-Event-Finder/README.md

 [W3Schools](https://www.w3schools.com/tags/tag_figcaption.asp) - The figure and caption code on the home page images was done by following a W3Schools tutorial.

+JavaScript Validation function in scripts.js was code from course material for Task Manager App on the LMS.

 ### Acknowledgements

 I'd like to give special thanks to the the following people for their help with my project: